greggo58/CI-MS4-biltong-shop/README.md

 By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
-2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
+2. At the top of the Repository (not the top of the page) just above the "Settings" button on the menu, locate the "Fork" button.
 3. You should now have a copy of the original repository in your GitHub account.

 ### Making a Local Clone